-EffCS itself has limitations, it is relatively insensitive to slow timescale feedbacks, which means that it poorly correlated with century-scale warming under RCP2.6 (where a large fraction of warming occurs due to slow feedback response to historical emissions), and for warming on multi-century timescales under a high emissions scenario (where concentrations stabilize post-2100).
-We find that a simple, but useful alternative is to simply use the mean warming from years 131-150 of the abrupt-

-4xCO2 simulation - which is comparably skilled to EffCS in predicting RCP8.5 warming in 2100, but more sensitive to century timescale feedbacks than EffCS - so therefore it is better correlated with RCP2.6 end of century warming.
+EffCS itself has limitations, it is relatively insensitive to slow timescale feedbacks, which means that it poorly correlated with century-scale warming under RCP2.6 (where a large fraction of warming occurs due to slow feedback response to historical emissions), and for warming on multi-century timescales under a high emissions scenario.
+We find an simple, but useful alternative is to simply use the mean warming from the end of the abrupt-4xCO2 simulation - which is comparably skilled to EffCS in predicting RCP8.5 warming in 2100, but more sensitive to century timescale feedbacks than EffCS - so therefore it is better correlated with RCP2.6 end of century warming (though it is subject to greater fractional error due to control model drift than EffCS, but less so than T140).

-It is notable that the most common metrics of sensitivity, EffCS, T140 and TCR, provide very little guidance on peak warming expected under climate mitigation.
+Particularly concerning is that the two most common metrics of sensitivity, EffCS and TCR, provide very little guidance on peak warming expected under climate mitigation.
 The focus on these metrics has also given rise to the issue that slow feedbacks in Earth System Models are not well constrained by the set of experiments currently conducted by default in CMIP.
-The standard 150 year simulation used to calculate Effective Climate Sensitivity does not constrain true Equilibrium Climate Sensitivity, and only a limited set of CMIP-class models have run models for long enough to be informative about equilibrium response (Rugenstein et al., 2019).
+The standard 150 year simulation used to calculate Effective Climate Sensitivity does not constrain true Equilibrium Climate Sensitivity (see Additional Material), and only a limited set of CMIP-class models have run models for long enough to be informative about equilibrium response (Rugenstein et al., 2019).